Ecogenomics/GTDBTk/README.md

 * [References](#references)

 ## Announcements
+**Note (Feb.
+XX, 2018)**:
+- GTDB-Tk v0.2.0 has been released ...
+- We recommend all users update to this version.

 **Note (Sept.
 20, 2018)**:
 - GTDB-Tk v0.1.3 has been released and addresses an issue with species assignments based on the placement of genomes in the reference tree.
 This impacted species assignment when submitting multiple closely related genomes.
 Species assignments reported by ANI were not impacted.
-- We recommend all users update to this version.

 **Note (Aug.
 30, 2018)**:
 - A new version of the data (release 86) is available under [this link](https://data.ace.uq.edu.au/public/gtdbtk/release_86/).